Cn-54/RepoRecon/README.md

-# OSINT-Tools
+# RepoRecon

-A simple Python CLI multitool for performing various OSINT tasks.
+A simple Python CLI multitool for performing GitHub repository reconnaissance and OSINT.

 ## Features